frappe/frappe/frappe/docs/user/en/tutorial/web-views.md

 # Web Views

-Frappe has two main user environments, the Desk and Web.
+Frappé has two main user environments, the Desk and Web.
 Desk is a controlled UI environment with a rich AJAX application and the web is more traditional HTML templates served for public consumption.
 Web views can also be generated to create more controlled views for users who may login but still do not have access to the Desk.

-In Frappe, Web Views are managed by templates and they are usually in the `templates` folder.
+In Frappé, Web Views are managed by templates and they are usually in the `templates` folder.
 There are 2 main types of templates.

 1. Pages: These are Jinja templates where a single view exists for a single web route e.g. `/blog`.
 2. Generators: These are templates where each instance of a DocType has a separate web route `/blog/a-blog`, `blog/b-blog` etc.